kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(f\) Approach azimuth antenna characteristics are as follows:

-\(1\) *Drift.* Any azimuth angle as encoded by the scanning beam at any point within the proportional coverage must not vary more than ±0.07 degree over the range of service conditions specified in §171.309(d) without the use of internal environmental controls.
+\(1\) *Drift.* Any azimuth angle as encoded by the scanning beam at any point within the proportional coverage must not vary more than ±0.07 degree over the range of service conditions specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.309   General requirements.|§171.309]](d) without the use of internal environmental controls.
 Multipath effects are excluded from this requirement.

 \(2\) *Beam pointing errors.* The azimuth angle as encoded by the scanning beam at any point within ±0.5 degree of the zero degree azimuth must not deviate from the true azimuth angle at that point by more than ±.05 degree.
 Multipath and drift effects are excluded from this requirement.